Sport in the Bahamas: Basketball

-Mychal Thompson was the first Bahamian drafted into the NBA.Dexter Cambridge, Rick Fox, Ian Lockhart, Magnum Rolle, Buddy Hield, Deandre Ayton and Kai Jones has since gone on to play in the NBA.
+Mychal Thompson was the first Bahamian drafted into the NBA.
+Dexter Cambridge, Rick Fox, Ian Lockhart, Magnum Rolle, Buddy Hield, Deandre Ayton, V.J.
+Edgecombe and Kai Jones has since gone on to play in the NBA, with Ayton landing the first overall pick in the 2018 NBA draft.

 The men's, women's and junior level national teams have won many international tournaments in its history.
 The men's team placed eighth at the 1995 Tournament of the Americas and won the FIBA CBC Championship a total of seven times.
 This makes them the most dominant country in CBC tournament history.

 There is an annual tournament that takes place at the Atlantis Resort Paradise island, showcasing NCAA American-based athletes called Battle 4 Atlantis.

 "The Hoopfest in Paradise" is a tournament that will take place December 16–17, 2022, at the Kendal Isaacs Gymnasium annually showcasing high school teams from both New Providence and Grand Bahama who will compete against American-based ranked schools.

 There are numerous gymnasiums used for basketball in the country with the biggest one being The Kendal G. L. Isaacs National Gymnasium in Nassau.